praw-dev/praw/docs/getting_started/configuration/prawini.rst

    .. note:: To check the values of the environment variables, you can
       open up a terminal (Terminal/Terminal.app/Command Prompt/Powershell)
-      and echo the variables (replacing <varaible> with the name of the
+      and echo the variables (replacing <variable> with the name of the variable):
-      variable:

       **MacOS/Linux**: